 Compatibility: Requires iOS 9.0 or later on Apple iPhone, iPad, and iPod touch and Android version 4.0.3 and up on your Android device.

 WHAT'S HAPPENING THIS MONTH?

 Here are some of the March events that you can celebrate or make note of this month:

-- Women’s History Month- Did you know that March is National Women’s History Month?
+Did you know that March is National Women's History Month?
 You can learn about Women in World History and Women in American History.
-Learn about list of honorees for 2016, and other resources from the National Women’s History Project.
+Learn about how March became the month to celebrate the accomplishments and influence of women in history, find a list of honorees for 2019, and other resources from the National Women's History Project.